massimo-rnd/paste-sharing-website/README.md

 qippx.xyz is a PHP Text Sharing Website with Bootstrap 5 Frontend and MySQL Database connection

+## ❗ IMPORTANT ❗
+Version 2.0 removed the "report paste" feature.
+This is due to the fact that I am abandoning this project and won't keep an eye on the reports anyways.

+Version 2.0 also marks the final version.
+In case anyone is interested in taking over this project, feel free to do so.

 ## 🎯 Features

 - PHP Backend